Feeling nervous is one of the many wonderful experiences we humans enjoy.

 Selling your product to shops involves doing a lot of things you probably haven’t done before.
 Sending pitch emails, meeting a retailer to talk about your work, ringing a shop to find out how your items are selling, exhibiting at your first trade show…

 Is that high-pitched noise your heart rate?

 It’s okay.
 I know exactly what you’re going through.

-Evolution has primed your body to help you survive the coming challenge, and it doesn’t much care whether that’s pitching to the owner of an amazing boutique or bringing down a sabre-tooth tiger so your tribe of hungry cave-people can eat tonight.
+Evolution has primed your body to help you survive the coming challenge, and it doesn’t much care whether that’s pitching to the owner of a prestigious boutique or bringing down a sabre-tooth tiger so your family of cave-people can eat tonight.

 Look at it this way: when you’re in a nervous state you’re at least 10% more alive than normal.